My favorite place in San Francisco — save the Chocolate Heaven store at Pier 39 that has killer truffles for $4.95 apiece — is Lands End.

 If you plan on walking the Golden Gate Bridge there are a few things to note.

-During Daylight Savings Time (that ends this year on Nov.
-3), the east sidewalk is open from 5 a.m. to 9 p.m.
+During Daylight Saving Time (that starts March 12 and ends this year on Nov.
+5), the east sidewalk is open from 5 a.m. to 9 p.m.
 The automatically controlled gates close at 9 p.m. and reopen at 5 a.m.
 The Pacific Standard Time hours to walk are 5 a.m. to 6:30 p.m.

 From 9 p.m. to 5 a.m. they can use the east sidewalks but have to press buzzers at the closed security gate.
 Security then locates the cyclist with video cameras and opens the gate.
 The procedure is repeated on the other end.

 The only animals allowed on bridge sidewalks are service animals.
 Roller blades, skateboards, and roller skates are not allowed.